Reglan and Tardive Dyskinesia: What the FDA Warning Means for You

 What is the FDA warning about Reglan and tardive dyskinesia?

-The FDA has issued a boxed warning for Reglan (metoclopramide) stating that it can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The risk increases with duration of treatment and total cumulative dosage.
-The warning advises using Reglan for the shortest duration necessary and monitoring for signs of TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The FDA has issued a boxed warning stating that Reglan (metoclopramide) can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The risk increases with longer treatment duration and higher cumulative doses.
+The warning advises using Reglan for the shortest duration necessary and discontinuing if signs of TD develop (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 How does Reglan cause tardive dyskinesia?